gggeek/db-3v4l/README.md

 Broad advancement status:
 - command-line interface to execute SQL snippets on multiple databases and compare results: mostly done.
-  Missing feature: proper support for character sets
+  Major missing features: proper support for character sets
 - database support: good coverage.
 Of the 'well-known players', only Oracle is missing
-- GUI interface: completely missing
+- GUI interface: only displays documentation

 See the [TODO](./doc/TODO.md) and [CHANGELOG](./doc/WHATSNEW.md) files for more details on recent improvements and future plans.